yaucpthomas/escaperoom/README.md

 3. Dynamic memory management [Dynamic Memory](http://www.cplusplus.com/doc/tutorial/dynamic/)
    - A dynamic array would be used to store the player's items
 4. File input/output (e.g., for [loading/saving game status](http://www.cplusplus.com/forum/beginner/106630/))
-   - A .txt file will store a player's inventory, solved puzzle, position and progress.
+   - A .txt file will store a player's inventory, solved puzzle, position, seed of randomization and progress.
 5. Program codes in multiple files
    - Separate program codes to multiple files to make it easier to read the codes and more orgranised
 6. Proper indentation and naming styles